martinberlin/EPub-epaper/README.md

 The following is not configured through *menuconfig:*

 - **Flash memory partitioning**: the file `partitions.csv` contains the table of partitions required to support the application in the 4MB flash memory.
 The factory partition has been set to be ~2.4MB in size (OTA is not possible as the application is too large to accomodate this feature; the OTA related partitions have been commented out...).
 In the `platformio.ini` file, the line `board_build.partitions=...` is directing the use of these partitions configuration.

-## In Memoriam

-When I started this effort, I was aiming at supplying a tailored ebook reader for a friend of mine that has been impaired by a spinal cord injury for the last 13 years and a half.
-Reading books and looking at TV were the only activities she was able to do as she lost control of her body, from the neck down to the feet.
-After several years of physiotherapy, she was able to do some movement with her arms, without any control of her fingers.
-She was then able to push on buttons of an ebook reader with a lot of difficulties.
-I wanted to build a joystick-based interface to help her with any standard ebook reader but none of the commercially available readers allowed for this kind of integration.

-On September 27th, 2020, we learned that she was diagnosed with the Covid-19 virus.
-She passed away during the night of October 1st.

-I dedicate this effort to her.
-Claudette, my wife and I will always remember you!